How sexy and loved up are you feeling right now?

 4. Go on a wild date at a zoo

 You don’t need a human partner for this one – you get a date with an animal!
-Shepreth Wildlife Park is offering virtual dates with their adorable animals.
+Shepreth Wildlife Park is offering virtual dates with its adorable animals.
 The dates are held over video call and can be with a choice of more than 20 different animals, including aardvarks, marmosets, emus, meerkats, wolves, owls, red pandas and tigers.
 No monkey business though…

 5. Order in